-With an undergraduate enrollment of nearly 60,000; the second largest university in the United States, set in Florida’s home to more than a dozen theme parks, the University of Central Florida spans 1,415 acres.
-Seems huge, doesn’t it?
+With an undergraduate enrollment of nearly 60,000; the second-largest university in the United States, set in Florida’s home to more than a dozen theme parks, the University of Central Florida spans 1,415 acres.
+It seems huge, doesn’t it?
 Yet there are many ways to make this giant university feel smaller.
-Some students will choose to rush a sorority or fraternity (see our blogs about that here and here), but others will not find Greek life their cup of tea.
+Some students will choose to rush a sorority or fraternity, but others will not find Greek life their cup of tea.
 No worries; there are many other possible ways to get involved on campus.

 Joining clubs or organizations allows students to discover their passions and strengths.
 It also helps them to discover what they don’t like, which can be just as important.
 Freshman year is not too soon to begin thinking about positioning yourself for future employment as well.
 Club involvement helps to build resumes.

 Sometimes, busier kids do better in all areas.
 True, this isn’t so for all students, but it is for my kids and me.
 More free time does not always equal better grades.
 Being involved will require some organization and time management on the part of the student—and that’s a good thing to master as well.

 Now that we’ve established the benefits of being involved in something other than the happy hour and working on the perfect tan; the question is where he/she finds the right club or organization.
 Firstly, encourage your son/daughter to explore and not settle on the first club he/she visits.
 If after a few meetings he/she realizes that this is not where his/her passion lies; he/she should move on…but definitely, try another.
 I say go with an open mind and try everything once.
 One of my daughters attended Her Campus meeting, simply because her friend invited her.
 She instantly enjoyed it and in time became a writer and editor-in-chief.
 She not only loved the positions, but it helped to guide her to choose a new major and looked great on her resume.